YijinHuang/BBR-Net/README.md

 ## BBR-net

-this repository is the implementation of the paper published in ISBI2020: ***Automated Hemorrhage Detection from Coarsely Annotated Fundus Images in Diabetic Retinopathy***.
+This repository is the implementation of the paper published in ISBI2020: ***Automated Hemorrhage Detection from Coarsely Annotated Fundus Images in Diabetic Retinopathy***.

 ![Picture1](./img/pipeline.png)